TOOLshed23/rockPaperScissors/README.md

 Inital start of the Rock Paper Scissors assignment.
-Goal is to create the game that soley played from the console.
+Goal is to create the game that soley played from the console. able to create the game and determine the outcome randomly.